Can a babysitter be an entrepreneur?

 Thinking of this popular summer job as a business can increase skills and profits.

-If a teenager were to apply a few business skills to their babysitting endeavors, they could increase their experiences, knowledge and possibly even their profit.
+If a teenager were to apply a few to their babysitting endeavors, they could increase their experiences, knowledge and possibly even their profit.
 There are many ways business and entrepreneurship skills can help, including market research, target marketing, value-added services, goal-setting, record-keeping and professional demeanor.
 More information on applying these skills to babysitting can be found in the accompanying article, “Turning babysitting into a business.”

 Young people can start to improve their babysitting business right away with simply the attitude they take when dealing with customers.
 Babysitters may overlook this attitude, or professional demeanor, if they are used to getting jobs from friends or family members, but can be a tremendous help in order to expand a customer base.
 This can include having a good business handshake, learning how to communicate well by speaking and writing, and building trust with families.